SmartekWorks/smartekworks.github.io/swat/guide_execution.md

 Hint: When exporting to Excel, you can choose normal mode (only evidences of **Assertion** system operation will be exported) or full mode (all evidences will be exported).
 We recommend that you use normal mode with several **Assertion** system operations in you scenario, which will make the export faster and make it easier to implement auto verification later.

-After verification, you can change the test result status to `OK` or `NG`, and create a issue for the result on **Execution Results** page.
+After verification, you can change the test result status to `OK` or `NG`, and create an issue for the result on **Execution Results** page.

 Next Steps
 ----